Configure the Insight Agent to Send Additional Logs

 Logs must be in a text file format

-Source log files to be tailed must be in a UTF-8 text file format.
-EVTX files or other encoded file formats that are not text will not work with the logging.json method.
+Encoded file formats (such as .extv files) that are not text will not work with the logging.json method.

 Mac and Linux